julioconceicao/julioconceicao/README.md

 - 📫 How to reach me **julioconceicao.gtr@gmail.com**

 - ⚡ I'm interested in studying Machine Learning with dotnet.

+-Soon I'll start my BA in Cience & Tecnology and BA in Computer Science at UFABC (Universidade Federal do ABC).
+(already enrolled)

 <h3 align="left">Connect with me:</h3>
 <p align="left">